hashicorp/private-terraform-enterprise/examples/bootstrap-aws/README.md

 # Terraform Enterprise: High Availability for AWS - Bootstrap Example

-This module preps your AWS accoutn for a clustered install.
+This module preps your AWS account for a clustered install.
 This will create a VPC with subnets, and can create a Route53 zone.

 ## Inputs